 5.3.
 Evaluation Process

 5.3.1.
 Confidentiality: Participants in the evaluation process shall maintain confidentiality.
-The evaluation committee will assure those being interviewed that their responses will remain confidential and that only a composite of responses will be made available to the Regents and the president.
+The evaluation committee will assure those being interviewed that their responses will remain confidential and that only a composite of responses will be made available to the Board and the president.

 5.3.2.
 Required Interviews: The evaluation committee should interview a broad range of vice presidents, deans, academic and administrative department heads, faculty, students, community leaders, alumni, and local and state government leaders.
-The evaluation committee shall also take into consideration input provided by the Faculty Senate, Board of Trustees, and Board of Regents.
+The evaluation committee shall also take into consideration input provided by the Faculty Senate, Board of Trustees, and Board of Higher Education.
 The committee may solicit written comments about the president’s performance from various internal and external constituencies.